Gavins Point Dam: History

-2011 Missouri River Flood

 During the 2011 Missouri River Flood, the dam released a record water flow of 160,200 cfs, topping the previous record of 70,000 cfs in 1997.
 During the 2011 flood, the debris damaged the dam and a significant portion of rocks were dislodged from its upstream side.
 The U.S. Army Corps of Engineers soon began repairs to the dam and its spillway gates.
 Pressure sensors were also installed in concrete portion of the dam.

-Hydroelectric power generation
+Usage

 The dam has a hydroelectric power plant with three generators, each having a nameplate capacity of 44,099 kW, for a total of 132.297 MW.
 The hydroelectric power plant provides enough electricity to supply 68,000 homes.
-Power generated is sold through the Western Area Power Administration.
+The power generated is sold through the Western Area Power Administration.